-Well, the wheel turns once again, and in Mists of Pandaria and WoW Patch 5.3, Marks is getting a big buff.
+Yep, it’s WoW Patch 5.4, and this time we get to kill Garrosh.
+Finally.
 So, let us get you up to speed with your new glyphs, talents, rotation, stat priorities, reforging and gems for MoP, so you can get to the target dummies and start practising to grind the damn Survival types into the dirt!

 Marksmanship “Rotation” and Priorities